SquareGPS/navixy-api/docs/backend-api/resources/tracking/retranslator.md

 #### errors

-* 247 (Entity already exists) - if retranslator with this address, port and login already exists.
+* 247 - Entity already exists - if retranslator with this address, port and login already exists.
-* 7 (Invalid parameters) - if retranslator have required fields (login or password), but was send empty.
+* 7 - Invalid parameters - if retranslator have required fields (login or password), but was send empty.
-* 268 (Over quota) – if the user's quota for retranslators exceeded.
+* 268 - Over quota – if the user's quota for retranslators exceeded.

 ### delete